devicetree-org/lopper/README.md

 For pull requests and issues:

-  - Use the Lopoper github: https://github.com/devicetree-org/lopper
+  - Use the Lopper github: https://github.com/devicetree-org/lopper

 For Patches: